 While you are not expected to eliminate all risks, you are expected to reduce risk, as much as is reasonable.
 So, this means, when evaluating or deciding on controls, you should look at how you can get the lowest level of residual risk.

 Remember, if the residual risk is high, ALARP has probably not been achieved.

-The key is, reducing risk as much as is reasonable.
-Controlling risks so that the residual risk remaining is so low, no one is likely to come to any significant harm.
+But you should make sure that your team isn't exposed to unnecessary or increased risk.
+Control risks so that the residual risk remaining is low enough that no one is likely to come to any significant harm.

 Make sure you communicate any residual risk to your workforce.
 You can do this in your risk assessment.

 Need help measuring risk levels?
 Use the free risk assessment calculator to list and prioritise the risks in your business.

 This article was written by Emma at HASpod.
 Emma has over 10 years experience in health and safety and BSc (Hons) Construction Management.
 She is NEBOSH qualified and Tech IOSH.

 We are here to help you and your business put safety in everything.Learn More

 If you set a bad health and safety example, you'll struggle to create a believable health and safety message within your business, and your health and safety culture will suffer.
 Here are five ways you might undermine your health and safety message and set a bad health and safety example.Read Post

 HSE inspections are carried out by people called HSE inspectors.
 These health and safety experts are employed by the HSE to check that workplaces are complying with health and safety laws.
 To carry out their work HSE inspectors have several legal powers.
 Here are the powers of a HSE inspector.Read Post